han16/shengtonghan.github.io/_pages/software.md

   </a>
 </p>

-MIRAGE is a new Bayesian statistical method for rare variant (RV) association testing that better accounts for heterogeneity of variant effects within a gene using external annotation information.[[read more]](https://xinhe-lab.github.io/mirage/index.html).
+<span style="background-color: yellow; color: black;"> MIRAGE </span> is a new Bayesian statistical method for rare variant (RV) association testing that better accounts for heterogeneity of variant effects within a gene using external functional annotations.
+It partitions variants into disjoint groups and variants with similar effect size are assigned into one group.
+MIRAGE estimates the effet size of every group and calculates the likelihood of a gene that is a risk gene by Bayes factor.
+Summary statistics, i.e. total number of variants in cases and controls, rather than individual level variant information  at every single genomic locus are required as input.
+The samples need to be matched between cases and controls.   [[read more]](https://xinhe-lab.github.io/mirage/index.html).